 Income from operations \$260,000

 Expenses from operations 285,000

-Dividends received from Roadrunner Corporation 115,000
+Dividends received from Roadrunner Corporation 115 000

-a.
+- a.
 Coyote owns 5% of Roadrunner Corporation's stock.
-How much is Coyote Corporation's taxable income (loss) for the year?
+How much is Coyote Corporation's taxable income (loss) for the year? - b.

-b.
 Would your answer change if Coyote owned 25% of Roadrunner Corporation's stock?

-The key to this question is the relationship between the dividends received a. deduction and the NOL deduction.
-The dividends received deduction is lim deduction and the NOL deduction.
+a.
+The key to this question is the relationship between the dividends received deduction and the NOL deduction.
 The dividends received deduction is limited to a percentage of taxable income of the corporation (unless taking the full dividends received deduction would cause or increase an NOL).
 In this case, the dividends received deduction is limited to 70% of taxable income.

 Gross income:

 From operations \$260,000

 Dividends 115,000 \$375,000

 Less: Expenses from operations (285,000)

-Taxable income before the dividends received \$ 90,000
+Taxable income before the dividends received deduction \$ 90,000

-deduction \$ 90,000

-Dividends received deduction $(70\% \times \$90,000)$ (63,000)
+Dividends received deduction (70% ́\$90,000) (63,000)

 Taxable income \$ 27,000